beqaratiani/beqaratiani/README.md

 <h3 align="center">I'm a software engineer</h3>

-- Working as a software engineer at Business Development Solutions
+- Working as a software engineer at Vention

 - I’m looking to collaborate with other devs